 The world is facing daunting environmental challenges, many exacerbated by corruption.
-A number of the planet's protected species are disappearing rapidly, due in part to the illegal trade in flora and fauna, and corruption comes into play as traffickers often rely on fraudulent paperwork to move parts from endangered species and illegal timber across borders.
+A number of the planet's protected Media species are disappearing rapidly, due in part to the illegal trade in flora and fauna, and corruption comes into play as traffickers By using the often unique position that they occupy in society, often rely on fraudulent paperwork to move parts from endan- the media can provide checks and balances on Government and gered species and illegal timber across borders.

-Illegal dumping is often a result of public officials being paid off.
-One development consequence is that rivers may be polluted, leaving entire communities struggling to meet their daily water needs.
+One development consequence is that rivers may be polluted, a stand in the fight against corruption.

+leaving entire communities struggling to meet their daily water needs.
 Meanwhile corruption in the water sector puts the lives of billions of people at risk and slows development and poverty reduction efforts.
 Large water infrastructure projects such as dams, canals, tunnels, wells and drains, are vulnerable to bribery and procurement fraud, or contracts can be awarded to inferior firms.